 - Under the Past & Present scheme we also consider applications from doctoral students registered for a research degree outside the UK.
 Doctoral candidates at non-UK institutions wishing to apply for P&P funding should complete the application form for overseas students.
 For more information refer to the overseas students’ guidelines.

-- Applications are considered by the Research Support Committee which meets five times a year.
-They take up to four weeks to process from the deadline.
+- Applications are considered by the Research Support Committee which meets four times a year.
+They take up to six weeks to process from the deadline.

 - Applications will not be considered for research to be conducted within the four weeks immediately following the deadline.
 You are advised to consult the schedule of closing dates and to submit your application before the deadline that is at least one month earlier than the start of your research trip.